peter-clark/peter-clark/README.md

 You can reach me at **peterjosephclark1@gmail.com**

-Find out more about me at: peter-clark.github.com
+Find out more about me at: <a href="peter-clark.github.com">peter-clark.github.com</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">